Reliable Damping of Free Surface Waves in Numerical Simulations: Influence of Computational Mesh on Achieved Damping

 \section{Influence of Computational Mesh on Achieved Damping}

 The simulations from Sect. \ref{l2f1} are rerun with same setup except for a grid coarsened by factor $2$.
 Thus whereas the fine mesh simulations discretize the wave with $100$ cells per wavelength and $16$ cells per wave height, the coarse mesh simulations have $50$ cells per wavelength and $8$ cells per wave height.
 All coarse grid reflection coefficients differ from their corresponding fine grid reflection coefficient by $ C_{\mathrm{R,\, coarse}} = C_{\mathrm{R,\, fine}} \pm 0.8\% $.
 This is also visible in Fig. \ref{FIGdampl2f2_grid}.
-Thus the damping behavior can be assumed grid independent for the investigated cases.
+Thus for sufficient resolution, the damping effectiveness can be considered grid-independent.
+This is expected since the damping-related terms in Eqs. (\ref{navier_stokes}) to (\ref{quad}) do not depend on cell volume.
+The used grids in this study are thus adequate.